The Rise of Robotics gasketing application in the Modern World

 - Hiring AI has shown discrimination against women because it was trained on male-dominated hiring data.

-This proves that AI is only as fair as the data it’s trained on.
-That’s why companies and researchers are working to make AI more ethical and inclusive.
+This proves that AI is only as fair as the data itโs trained on.
+Thatโs why companies and researchers are working to make AI more ethical and inclusive.

 The Verdict: Are Robots a Threat or an Opportunity?